denhamparry/demos/README.md

-# demos
+# Demos

-A list of demos to reference when training
+Examples to use when training